 What’s more fascinating in your backyard than the things you can’t see?
-There are so many creatures that make noises at night, whether they’re trying to attract mates, foraging for food, or even just warning off predators.
+There are so many strange animal noises at night, whether they’re trying to attract mates, foraging for food, or even just warning off predators.
 These nighttime creatures range from insects and frogs to birds and mammals.
 They live in the soil, in the wood, and in the treetops.
 Let’s get started… from the ground up!

 Katydids and crickets are excellent examples of nighttime noise-making insects.
 These insects, which belong to the same Order (Orthoptera) make noises in similar ways: by rubbing their wings together.
-These insects usually make their chirping noises to attract mates or to warn off predators.
+These insects usually make their high pitched chirping noise at night to attract mates or to warn off predators.

 We’ve probably all observed a cricket making their chirping noises, but have you ever seen a huge katydid making theirs?
 Check out this clip from the Toronto Zoo.